jmquigley/util.fixture/README.md

 test-file.txt
 ```

-The `.copy` process above would copy the fixture to the temporary location, perform a string replacement on each of the files (ignoring directories), and then save them to their temporary versions.
+The creation of the class would copy the fixture to the temporary location, perform a string replacement on each of the files (ignoring directories), save them to their temporary versions, and then parse the `dataFile` parameter into `fixture.obj`.
 The example text file above named `test-file` would be:

 ```
 Test information